 When starting a podcast, it's essential to understand the difference between podcast downloads and podcast listens.
 Most people think of these two as the same thing, but they're actually quite different.
 Podcast downloads occur when someone downloads your podcast episode with an app like Apple Podcasts or Google Play Music.
 Podcast listens, on the other hand, happen when someone uses their podcast app to play your episode.
-So how do you make sure you're tracking the right metric?
+So how do you make sure you're tracking the right metric to see how many listeners your podcast has?
 And which one is more important: podcast downloads or listens?

 Let's begin with a look at podcast downloads.
 As mentioned earlier, podcast downloads happen when someone downloads your podcast episode with their app.
 The number of downloads can be found in most podcasting analytics dashboards, and it's a good metric to track because it tells you how many people are interested in your content.
 According to The Podcast Host, if your podcast gets more than 3062 downloads, it is in the top 1% of all podcasts.
 Thus, the number of downloads comprises a big part of your podcast's overall reputation.